instructlab/taxonomy/README.md

 Knowledge in the taxonomy tree consists of a few more elements than skills:

+> [!IMPORTANT]
+> If you are using InstructLab version `0.21.0` or above, you can specify PDF files in your knowledge `qna.yaml` file as a valid document type.
+Any previous version of InstructLab still only consumes knowledge documents in markdown format.

 - Each knowledge node in the tree has a `qna.yaml`, similar to the format of the `qna.yaml` for skills.
-- ⭐ Knowledge submissions require you to create a Git repository, can be with GitHub, that contains the markdown files of your knowledge contributions.
-These contributions in your repository must use the markdown (.md) format.
+- ⭐ Knowledge submissions require you to create a Git repository, can be with GitHub, that contains the files of your knowledge contributions.
 - The `qna.yaml` includes parameters that contain information from your repository.

 > [!TIP]